Quandle homology and complex volume: Complex volume in terms of quandle homology

 Choose and fix two points $a, b \in S^{3} \setminus L$.
 Put the link diagram $D$ on a $2$-sphere which divides $S^{3}$ into two connected components containing $a$ or $b$ respectively.
 Take a dual graph of $D$ on the $2$-sphere, and consider its suspension with respect to $a$ and $b$.
 Then $S^{3} \setminus L$ is decomposed into thin regions, each of which further decomposed into four pieces $P_{ci}$ as depicted in Figure \ref{fig:cut_banana}.
 Compressing shaded faces into edges (then each of the edges $\alpha$ and $\beta$ degenerates into a point), we obtain an ideal triangulation $K$ of $S^3 \setminus L$ (see also \cite{inoue10_1}).
 We remark that this decomposition of $S^{3} \setminus (L \cup \{ \mathrm{two \ solid \ balls} \})$ coincides with the one shown in \cite{weeks}.

 First, we assume that $\varphi(C(\mathcal{S}))$ is in $C^{h \neq}_3(\mathbb{C}^2 \setminus \{0\}) /\pm)_G$.
 Recall that $\varphi(C(\mathcal{S}))$ is given by

 We let

 For each ideal tetrahedron corresponding to $P_{ci}$, assign an ordering of the vertices by $(a,b,\alpha,\beta)$ in Figure \ref{fig:cut_banana} and give the combinatorial flattening $[z_{c i}; p_{c i}, q_{c i}]$.
 We can check from Figure \ref{fig:cut_banana} that the face parings between $P_{ci}$ preserve the ordering of the vertices.
 We can also check that the gluing pattern is compatible with the one given by the boundary map of $C^{h \neq}_3(\mathbb{C}^2 \setminus \{0\}) /\pm)_G$ (see Figure \ref{fig:triangulation}).
 Thus $z_{c i}$'s satisfy the gluing condition around any 1-simplex of $K$ and gives the representation $\rho_{\mathcal{A}}$ via the developing map.
+(We refer the reader to \cite{kabaya} for more details on the relation between the representation and the gluing condition.)
 Therefore

 and $\widehat{\sigma}(\psi([C(\mathcal{S})]))$ is a flattening of $K$.

 If $\varphi(C(\mathcal{S}))$ is not in $C^{h \neq}_3(\mathbb{C}^2 \setminus \{0\}) /\pm)_G$, we change the triangulation as in Figure \ref{fig:retriangulation}, which is compatible with the operation given by (\ref{eq:retriangulation}).
 Therefore we can deform $\varphi(C(\mathcal{S}))$ to be in $C^{h \neq}_3(\mathbb{C}^2 \setminus \{0\}) /\pm)_G$ by replacing the region coloring appropriately as discussed in the proof of Proposition \ref{prop:lift}.